samaradw/pin7/.github/steps/2-pin-discussion.md

 ### 🤔 Why this matters

 Pinned Discussions stay at the top of your list and help everyone find key questions, announcements, or updates quickly.
-Use pinning to highlight critical info for your team or contributors.
+Use pinning to highlight critical information for your team or contributors.

 ### ⚙️ Activity: Pin your Discussion